gravitational/gravity/docs/6.x/quickstart.md

 * Once all nodes report into the Cluster, the installer will proceed setting up Kubernetes.

 The final step is to select the user name and password for the administrator.
 You will be able to change it later (or configure the SSO).
-Once you are logged in, you will be placed in Gravity's Admin Panel UI where you will find the HTTP end point of Mattermost.
+Once you are logged in, you will be placed in Gravity's Control Panel UI where you will find the HTTP end point of Mattermost.

-Now you can press `Ctrl+C` to stop the `install` script.
+You can press `Ctrl+C` to stop the `install` script.

 ## Conclusion

-This is a brief overview of how Kubernetes clusters can be treated as cattle, not pets, by packaging them into simple `tar` files.
+This is a brief overview of how Kubernetes clusters can be packaged into simple `tar` files and then installed anywhere.
 Gravity's image-based approach is quite similar to how virtual machines/instances are treated by using disk images in virtualized environments.

 This dramatically lowers the operational overhead of running multiple Kubernetes clusters within an organization, allows complex SaaS applications to be converted